Julie Hamilton, PgDip Couns; Dip Psych; MBACP (Registered)

 People look for help from counsellors and psychotherapists for many different reasons, most often (though not always) because they are in a personal crisis of some kind.
 This could be, for example, a bereavement, the ending of a long-term relationship, feelings of overwhelming anxiety, or just plain unhappiness.(Merry ) (page 69) Merry, Tony.
 Person-Centred Practice the BAPCA Reader.
 Herefordshire, UK: PCCS Books Ltd, 2000.
 Print.

 Training, qualifications & experience

-I have a Post-Graduate Diploma in Person-Centred Counselling through the University of Aberdeen.
+Post-Graduate Diploma in Person-Centred Counselling (University of Aberdeen).

-I am a voluntary counsellor at ACIS (Aberdeen Counselling & Information Service).
+Voluntary counsellor at ACIS (Aberdeen Counselling & Information Service) since 2008.

 As a registered member of BACP, I take being trustworthy as a serious ethical commitment and am committed to sustaining and advancing good practice.
-I am committed to ongoing professional development and attend regular CPD's held at ACIS and The Counselling Forum.
+I am committed to ongoing professional development and attend regular CPD's held at ACIS, Aberdeen Counselling Forum and other.

 Areas of counselling I deal with